AndrewCopeland/conjur-iam-api-key/README.md

 # conjur-iam-api-key
-Get an iam api key used by conjur, get a sdk client using iam authentication.
+Get an iam api key used by conjur or get a sdk client using iam authentication.
 - [How to Install](#from-source)
 - [Available python3 functions](#usage)
 - [EC2 usage](#ec2-usage)
 - [Lambda Usage](#lambda-usage)
 - [Example Lambda Function Bundle](#example-lambda-function-package)
 - [Summon Usage](#summon-usage)

+**Status**: Community

+The [Project Name] is available with a Community Certification Level.

+Naming and API's are still subject to *breaking* changes.

 ## Supported python versions
 python >= 3.6